About Our Parish

 Other more recent pastors have included: Fr.
 Bill Hausmann, Fr.
 Dick Basso, and Fr.
 Gary Zender.
 It was Fr.
 Gary who renovated the current church adding a skylight and baptismal font along with removing the “wonderful” orange carpet that once covered both walls and floor.
 Thank you, Father Gary.

 In more recent years, Father Jim Northrop brought his strong faith and amazing singing voice to our parish from 2000 to 2005.
 Father Victor Olvida followed: broadening our understanding of the Church throughout the world as he shared stories of growing up in the Philippines.
 He was followed by Father Jose C Chavenia, Jr., also from the Philippines, who liked to be called Father Junn.
 Father Junn brought a quiet, healing presence to Sacred Heart at a time when we most needed it.
 Unfortunately, he was only able to stay with us for two years.

 Today, Father Anthony K. A. Davis is our priest administrator.
 Father Davis is originally from Ghana, Africa and so our understanding of the larger Church continues to grow.
 Under his dynamic leadership, Sacred Heart has renewed its desire to be a place of welcome and loving service.
-Now, as in years past, our parish strives to live out our faith & share our love as disciples of Jesus under the mystery of his most Sacred Heart.
+Now, as in years past, our parish strives to live out our faith and share our love as disciples of Jesus under the mystery of his most Sacred Heart.